The History of Modern Marriage

 And where does love fit in all this?

 As you can see love is a very recent thing when it comes to marriage and when it comes to the law sometimes it doesn't really know what's best for the people.
 Marriage has been used to discriminate, prosecute, and harass.
 It's been a tool for bigotry and ignorance.
 Its been seen in religious and nonreligious settings.
-Laws and politics have always said a lot about marriage but what do you think?
-Please stick around as I plan to write a second article on the subject, marriage around the world, that will challenge the idea that marriage is just for couples and heterosexuals.
+Laws and politics have always said a lot about marriage but sometimes individuals have more to say.
+Please continue reading as my next article describes different forms of marriage from arranged marriages, child brides, polygamy, and even the odd case of polyandy, when one woman takes several husbands.
+Or perhaps you'd rather learn about different forms of family instead.